Have you made mistakes in the past and are drowning in debt? High-interest rate? Tired? Frustrated? There may be help for you with the SCRA benefit!

 SCRA Interest Rate Cap

-What does all that mean you ask?
-Well, one such benefit is getting a cap of a 6% interest rate on financial obligations (i.e. loans, credit cards) taken out by the service member PRIOR to joining the military.
+Let’s dive a little more into what the interest rate cap means.
+Well, one such benefit of the SCRA is getting a cap of a 6% interest rate on financial obligations (i.e. loans, credit cards) taken out by the service member PRIOR to joining the military.

 When you apply for the SCRA benefit at the financial institute you are with, if eligible, they’ll send you a refund with the difference of the interest you’ve paid above that 6%.